 Discussions about digital media in education have a polarizing tendency.
 Participants have a habit of placing each other in futile positions of either/or.
 But there is hardly a teacher in Denmark who never

 But we have hints.
-Our feedback from educators who have switched a 100 percent from linear, often print textbooks, to what in reality is an intranet of certified websites is that both pupils and teachers tend to adopt new and different strategies.
+Our feedback from educators who have switched 100 percent from linear, print textbooks to what in reality is an intranet of certified websites is that both pupils and teachers tend to adopt new and different strategies.
 Pupils browse through fragmented text passages that are produced with the intention of being read on their own without a known before and after.
-Pupils are often expected to answer questions which they do by using the online resources as a reference work they can skim.
+Pupils are often expected to answer questions, which they do by using the online resources as a reference they can skim.

 What is the learning outcome of that?
-Well, hopefully they find answers to their questions.
-At the same time, however, I fear they miss the opportunity to train long term immersion where you follow an argument within a specific subject matter in a linear, didactically structured progression with a minimum of distractions.
-Exactly what Tim Oates have found as key features in high quality education materials.
-The diffuse online universe also fall short of visualizing what Tim Oates calls the domain of the subject, that is the content and limits of a e.g. math, history or economics as a defined and limited area of study.
+Well, hopefully, they find answers to their questions.
+At the same time, however, I fear they miss the opportunity to train long-term immersion where you follow an argument within a specific subject matter in a linear, didactically structured progression with a minimum of distractions.
+Exactly what Tim Oates found as key features in high quality education materials.
+The diffused online universe also falls short of visualizing what Tim Oates calls the domain of the subject, that is the content and limits of e.g. math, history or economics as a defined and limited area of study.
 And how do we develop our own language and ability to reflect and argue on a rational basis if all we are exposed to is fragmented texts (and polarizing one-liners) online?

 Publishing Director, Columbus